davidpham5/blogging-is-back-baby/src/content/amplify/2025-04-14-consitutional-crisis-is-here.md

 > The Roberts Court will now have to decide whether to side with the Constitution or with a lawless president asserting the power to disappear people at will.
 This is not a power that any person, much less an American president, is meant to have.

 I don't believe Chief Justice Roberts can save the nation from stomach flopping into the abyss.
-The fall is infinite and looking up is watching the light shrinking into darkness.
+The fall is infinite.
+Looking up is to bare witness to the light shrinking into darkness.
+There is no going back.